revbayes/revbayes.archive/projects/meson/README.md

 If there are errors in the configure step, you can look in `build/meson-logs/meson-log.txt` for log messages to help diagnose the problem.

 ## Perform the build
-Next, Run `ninja` while targetting the `build` directory
+Next, run `ninja` while targetting the `build` directory
 ```
 ninja -C build
 ninja -C build install
 ```
-You won't need to re-run meson if your `meson.build` files have changed.  `ninja` will do that automatically if any changes are detected.
+You won't need to re-run meson if your `meson.build` files have changed, since  `ninja` will do that automatically.

 ## Altering the configuration